JWrenn-PG/Justin_Wrenn_Projects/README.md

 # Justin_Wrenn_Projects
+Team Report Example: Report displaying player and team stats for a selected team over a custom date range.
+Please note color coded team ranks and per possession stat calculations, shot charts created using x,y location data points, "Big Bonus" breakdown using custom SQL query/aggregation from play by play events table.
+Player Noah Breakdown: This report generated to PDF looks at change over time for a player and their percentage of shots in the ideal range during practice shooting sessions.
+Can generate this based on shot type, date ranges, and player name.
+Key tools that are used are SQL, Pandas, and Matplotlib.
-Predict_RunPass: This is an Notebook project where I look at sample NFL data and using decision tree modeling try to determine if the given play is going to be a run or a pass using pre-snap factors.
+Predict_RunPass: This is an Notebook project where I look at sample NFL data and use decision tree modeling to determine if the given play is going to be a run or a pass using pre-snap factors.